xenharmonic-devs/sonic-weave/BUILTIN.md

 `interval`, `scale`

 ### int
-Truncate value towards zero to the nearest integer.
+Convert value to an integer.
+Throws an error if conversion is impossible.
 #### Parameters:

 `value`